Welcome to the only place on the internet which gives a former hedge fund manager’s insights on the TrendSpider vs TradingView debate.

 Both platforms also give you the option to display multiple charts simultaneously.
 Importantly, these can all show different securities, time frames, and technical indicators.

 In TradingView, your subscription level determines the number of charts you can display at the same time.
-Free users can only display 1 chart per tab, Pro users can display 2, Pro+ users can display 4, while Premium users can display 8.
+Free users can only display 1 chart per tab, Essential users can display 2, Plus users can display 4, while Premium users can display 8.
 In comparison, Trendspider allows you to display 16 different charts on the same screen.

 Advanced Technical Analysis Tools